 |

-The Colours of Duntroon (Oil on Canvas)
+Australian Veterans (Oil on Canvas)

-Our Duties Done (Oil on Canvas)
+Our Duties Done (oil on canvas)

 Timor - Build Up to Peace (Pencil)

 The artwork is a collage of images representing the peacekeeping mission to Timor.
 The main players in this historic drama are represented: Timorese militant civilians surrounded by Australian and New Zealand soldiers, Filipino Rangers and Gurkhas.
 HMAS Adelaide, ANZAC, Success, Tobruck, Jervis Bay, plus ASLAVS, APCs, Blackhawk and Hercules are all being overseen by the INTERFET Commander MAJGEN Cosgrove.
 Point of interest - Ian completed this image (between the duties of caring for his three children) while his wife was deployed in Timor for seven months.
+CLICK HERE for more... |

 The Peacekeepers (Oil on Canvas)